Politics of the Highland council area: Current administration

 The most recent election of the council was on 5 May 2022, and resulted in a coalition administration formed by the SNP and the Independent group.
-The Coalition had 43 councillors, and the opposition was divided between 15 Lib Dem councillors, 10 Conservatives, 2 Labour councillors and 4 Green members.
+The Coalition had 39 councillors, and the opposition was divided between 15 Lib Dem, 10 Conservatives, 2 Labour and 4 Green councillors plus 4 independent members who were not part of the ruling group.

-Councillor Andrew Jarive resigned from the Conservatives to stand as a Unionist in December 2022.
+Councillor Andrew Jarvie resigned from the Conservatives to stand as a Unionist in December 2022 but actually stood as Non-aligned.

+Scottish Liberal Democrat Councillor Sarah Rawlings resigned in 2023 due to ill health.
+Maureen Ross was elected in her place in September 2023 and joined the Highland Independent Group.

+Councillor Patrick Logue resigned from the Conservatives to stand as Non-aligned in October 2023.

+Councillors Duncan Macpherson, Maxine Smith, Andrew Jarvie, Matthew Reiss, and Jim McGillivray formed the Highland Alliance in late October 2023 led by the first two named.

 2017 elections

 The 2017 election was on the 4th and resulted in a coalition administration formed by two of the four political parties on the council, the Liberal Democrats and the Labour party, together with the Independent group.
 It was the first election formed under the new ward boundaries.
 The Coalition had 41 councillors, and the opposition was divided between 22 SNP councillors, 10 Conservatives, and 1 Green member.

 Subsequently, there have been nine by-elections and seven defections on the council.
 Following the by-elections, the independent administration have gained two, held one, and lost two councillors.
 Two councillors have also defected from the group, both currently sit with the Conservative group.
 The SNP have gained two, held one, and lost one councillor in by-elections, and an additional five councillors have resigned from the group.
 Of these five, one has since returned to the SNP group, three have formed a working group "Highland Matters" together with the sole Scottish Green member of the council, and the fifth remains unaligned to any group on the council.
 The Conservatives have lost two seats to by-elections, while they gained two from the aforementioned independent defections.
 The Liberal Democrats have won three and lost two councillors to by-elections.
 Finally, independent Cllr Ben Thompson for Caol and Mallaig resigned within six months prior to the scheduled date of the 2022 Highland Council election.
 Consequently, his vacancy will not be filled by a by-election.